 I stopped recording about 8 years ago and just recently decided to get back into it.
 I have a decent set of drum mics but they do not include any "overhead" mics.
 I ended up using two large condenser mics that I normally use for vocals but what I'm finding is that the snare comes out really loud, not giving me much control over the SM57 I use directly on the snare.

 I'm relatively new to the recording world...
 Since years I'm an enthusiast audiophile but I never delve into the recording world.

 I'm also a professional musician, play both organ (pipe organ and hammond organ) and piano.

 I have a sax quartet and need to record our performances for some QC.
 The music we play are jazz standards and the arrangements have a lot going on in the inner voices.
 We need to be able to listen to our performances to check out how we balance on set vs. in rehearsal.
 Our set up is usually in a V. I am unable to place a mic stand in front of the group past the front music stands.
-If I have to have the mic stands in in back of the group or close in front, what cost effective microphone(s) would you recommend I use, placed where and pointed where?

 I've got a session tomorrow and Saturday with a classical vocal sextet and am looking for advice in terms of Micing them.

 The mics I'll be using are a pair of RODE NT5's small diaphragm condensers and pair of Audio-Technica AT4040 large diaphragm condensers.
 The venue is a small church.